hamzanazir27/real-state-project/readme.md

 # Ubanto Real Estate

-A modern, full-stack(MEARN) real estate application that allows users to browse, search, and manage property listings.
+A modern, full-stack(MERN) real estate application that allows users to browse, search, and manage property listings.
 Built with modern web technologies to provide a seamless experience for both property seekers and real estate professionals.

 ## Live Demo